Jump to Navigation

 On the other hand, known primary causes of the disorder include head trauma that occurs during the delivery process and a lack of oxygen to the baby.
 The head injury can occur pre-birth but in an estimated 20 percent of cases, Cerebral Palsy is caused during delivery.

 Head trauma can occur when the baby is too large or in an improper position.
-It can occur in connection with an obstetrician who fails to do a caesarian section on time.
-In some cases, the treating doctor or obstetrician uses excessive pressure on the baby's head or neck during delivery.
+It can occur in connection with an obstetrician who fails to do a caesarean section on time.
+In some cases, the treating doctor or obstetrician uses excessive pressure on the baby’s head or neck during delivery.
 Head trauma can also occur through the use of vacuums or other mechanical devices used during delivery.
-Issues that contribute to a lack of oxygen in the baby's brain may also contribute to Cerebral Palsy, such as when the umbilical cord wraps around the baby's neck causing suffocation.
+Issues that contribute to a lack of oxygen in the baby’s brain may also contribute to Cerebral Palsy, such as when the umbilical cord wraps around the baby’s neck causing suffocation.

 Excessive force when trying to guide the shoulder of the baby can lead to Erb's Palsy also known as brachial plexus injury.
 A baby with Erb's Palsy will have its movement impaired, usually through paralysis in the arm and shoulder affected during delivery but typically does not have the brain injury and spasticity that is associated with Cerebral Palsy.